SunnySuite/Sunny.jl/README.md

 Sunny is a Julia package for modeling atomic-scale magnetism using classical spin dynamics with quantum corrections.
 It provides powerful tools to estimate dynamical structure factor intensities, $\mathcal{S}(𝐪,ω)$, enabling quantitative comparison with experimental scattering data, e.g., neutrons or x-rays.

-A unique feature of Sunny is its treatment of spins as [SU(_N_) coherent states](https://doi.org/10.48550/arXiv.2106.14125).
-Each quantum spin-_S_ state is a superposition of $N=2S+1$ levels, and evolves under unitary, SU(_N_) transformations.
-When entanglement is neglected, the formalism allows to generalize the Landau-Lifshitz dynamics of spin dipoles to a dynamics of spin multipoles.
-The theory becomes especially useful for modeling materials with strong single-ion anisotropy effects (see our [FeI₂ tutorial](https://sunnysuite.github.io/Sunny.jl/dev/examples/01_LSWT_SU3_FeI2.html)).
-In the future, Sunny will also support explicit spin-orbit coupling, and 'units' of locally entangled spins.
+A unique feature of Sunny is its treatment of spins as [SU(_N_) coherent states](https://arxiv.org/abs/2106.14125).
+This theory generalizes Landau-Lifshitz spin dynamics to a [nonlinear Schrödinger equation](https://arxiv.org/abs/2204.07563), which retains $N=2S+1$ levels for each quantum spin-_S_ state.
+The theory is effective for models with strong single-ion anisotropy (see our **[FeI₂ tutorial](https://sunnysuite.github.io/Sunny.jl/dev/examples/03_LSWT_SU3_FeI2.html)**) and for [localized "units" of strongly entangled spins](https://arxiv.org/abs/2405.16315).
+Efficient simulation is enabled by several algorithmic developments as listed on our [publications page](https://github.com/SunnySuite/Sunny.jl/wiki/Sunny-literature).

-At low-temperatures, Sunny supports the usual linear spin wave theory for spin dipoles, and its ['multi-boson' generalization](https://doi.org/10.48550/arXiv.1307.7731).
-At finite temperatures, the full classical dynamics (with quantum correction factors) may be preferable to capture strongly nonlinear fluctuations.
-The [coupling of SU(_N_) spins to a thermal bath](https://doi.org/10.48550/arXiv.2209.01265) also makes possible the study of various non-equilibrium dynamics, e.g., thermal transport, pump-probe experiments, and spin-glass relaxation.
+At low-temperatures, Sunny supports the usual linear spin wave theory for spin dipoles, and its ['multi-boson' generalization](https://arxiv.org/abs/1307.7731).
+At finite temperatures, Sunny can calculate the dynamical structure factor using classical spin dynamics with quantum corrections.
+Langevin coupling to a thermal bath additionally makes possible the study of various non-equilibrium dynamics, e.g., thermal transport, pump-probe experiments, and spin-glass relaxation.

 Sunny provides a number of tools to facilitate the specification and solution of spin Hamiltonians.
 This includes spacegroup symmetry analysis, powerful Monte Carlo sampling algorithms, and interactive 3D visualization.
-Efficient simulation is made possible by several algorithmic developments.
-See our [Sunny publications](https://github.com/SunnySuite/Sunny.jl/wiki/Sunny-literature) for more information.

 ## Try it out!

-New Julia users should begin with our **[Getting Started](https://github.com/SunnySuite/Sunny.jl/wiki/Getting-started-with-Julia)** guide.
-A showcase for Sunny is the **[FeI₂ tutorial](https://sunnysuite.github.io/Sunny.jl/dev/examples/01_LSWT_SU3_FeI2.html)**.
-This compound has a strong easy-axis anisotropy which gives rise to a single-ion bound state, and serves to exemplify the power of simulating SU(_N_) coherent states.
-Regarding the traditional linear spin wave theory of dipoles, see our [adaptations of the SpinW tutorials](https://sunnysuite.github.io/Sunny.jl/dev/examples/spinw/SW08_Kagome_AFM.html).
+New Julia users should begin with our **[Tutorials](https://sunnysuite.github.io/Sunny.jl/dev/examples/01_LSWT_CoRh2O4)**.
+For traditional linear spin wave theory, see also the **[SpinW ports](https://sunnysuite.github.io/Sunny.jl/dev/examples/spinw/SW01_FM_Heseinberg_chain.html)**.

 Sunny is evolving rapidly.
 [Version History](https://sunnysuite.github.io/Sunny.jl/dev/versions/) lists the new features and breaking changes.
 To install a specific version of Sunny, say `v0.x`, use the command `add Sunny@0.x`.